 Cloning the demo project

-To begin the exercise, you will need to clone the demo project.
-The project is a simple Node.js user accounts API application with the following endpoints:
+To begin the tutorial, you will need to clone the demo project.
+The project is a simple Node.js user accounts API application with these endpoints:

 GET : /users/fetch